LocalCoinIS/how.bitshares.works/docs/user_guide/dex_exchange_ui.rst

 How to trade in the DEX
 ===========================

-The decentralized exchange (DEX) of BitShares has a similar look&feel as traditional centralized exchanges.
+The decentralized exchange (DEX) of LocalCoin has a similar look&feel as traditional centralized exchanges.
 However, trading in the DEX can have many different appearances, depending on what user-interface is used.
 We here describe the user interface of the official wallet.

 Playing Orders